martin-ueding/geo-activity-playground/docs/features/explorer-tiles.md

 ![](explorer-sint-annaland.png)

 You see all these gaps in there.
-And this is what the explorer tiles are about: This OCD (obsessive compulsive disorder) like craving to fill in the gaps.
+Also there are three different clusters which are not connected.
+Each unique cluster is assigned a different color such that one can see where there are gaps between the cluster tiles.
+And filling the gaps is what the explorer tiles are about: This OCD (obsessive compulsive disorder) like craving to fill in the gaps.

 Let's take a look at my main cluster of explorer tiles.
 Here I have explored much more than in the areas where I was on vacation.